ldidry/lutim/README.md

 Lutim does encryption on the server if asked to, but does not store the key.

-The encryption is made on the server since Lutim is made to be usable even without javascript.
+The encryption is done on the server since Lutim is made to be usable even without javascript.
 If you want to add client-side encryption for javascript-enabled browsers, patches are welcome.

 ## Internationalization

 Lutim comes with English, French and Spanish languages.
 It will choose the language to display from the browser's settings.

 ## Authors